Chico Resch

-Glenn Allan "Chico" Resch (born July 10, 1948) is a Canadian-American former professional ice hockey goaltender and television sportscaster.
-He played in the National Hockey League (NHL) from 1973 to 1987, and won a Stanley Cup with the New York Islanders in 1979–80.
+Glenn Allan "Chico" Resch (born July 10, 1948) is a Canadian–American former professional ice hockey player and television sportscaster.
+He played as a goaltender in the National Hockey League (NHL) from 1973 to 1987, and won a Stanley Cup with the New York Islanders in 1979–80.
 He has served as the color commentator for telecasts of New Jersey Devils games on MSG Network and MSG Plus.

 Playing career

 Junior and minor pro hockey

 Resch started his playing career as goalie for the University of Minnesota Duluth Bulldogs.
 After earning a degree in education, he turned pro with the Muskegon Mohawks of the IHL where he won three awards in his first season: the James Norris Memorial Trophy for the fewest goals allowed, rookie of the year honours, and selection to the First All-Star team.

 The following year he graduated to the New Haven Nighthawks of the American Hockey League and then spent most of the 1973–74 season with the Fort Worth Wings of the CHL, where he won the league's MVP Honours and was voted a First Team All Star.
 He made his NHL debut with the New York Islanders on February 3, 1974, in a 4–2 loss to the California Golden Seals and earned his first NHL victory two nights later, with a 6–2 win over the Minnesota North Stars, before returning to the Wings for the remainder of the season.